 Explanatory Note: Criterion 6.5 requires all applicants for FSC certification to protect native ecosystems or to restore representative suitable areas to more natural conditions.
 Native ecosystems include natural forests but also other ecosystems such as wetlands or open grasslands that are native to that location.
-The three Indicators in Criterion 6.5 are applicable ONLY IF there are native ecosystems present in the smallholder's forest or in the smallholder's location, OR if opportunities exist to restore areas in the smallholder's forest or in the smallholder's location to more natural conditions.
-If native ecosystems or opportunities for restoration do not exist in the smallholder's forest or the smallholder's location, Criterion 6.5 is not applicable.
+The three Indicators in Criterion 6.5 are applicable ONLY IF there are native ecosystems present in the smallholder's forest or in the smallholder's location, OR if opportunities exist to restore areas in the smallholder's forest or opportunities for restoration do not exist in the smallholder's forest or the smallholder's location, Criterion 6.5 is not applicable.